Skip to main content

 Recognise Respond Refer

-Recognise Respond Refer is a Safe & Respectful Community compulsory module 1B for all Bond University students.
+Recognise Respond Refer is the second of the Safe & Respectful Community compulsory modules.
+Recognise Respond Refer 1B is for all Bond University community members.
 New students are expected to complete this module prior to Week 6 of their commencing semester.

 Module Access click here